springer-math/Mathematics-of-Epidemics-on-Networks/docs/GettingStarted.rst

 * :download:`figure 2.11 <../examples/fig2p11.py>`

-* :download:`figure 3.2 <../examples/fig3p2.py>` (This runs quite slowly, and produces slightly different output for the complete graph.
+* :download:`figure 3.2 <../examples/fig3p2.py>` - (This runs quite slowly, and produces slightly different output for the complete graph compared to the figure in the book.
 See comments in code for reasons)

 * :download:`figure 4.1 <../examples/fig4p1.py>`